10

 On this page, you can find answers to frequently asked questions about Baltic Cable, for example; our asset, operations, role in the electricity market, and how we contribute to cross-border power transmission.

-Baltic Cable is infrastructure that links together Europe’s electricity grids.
+Baltic Cable is a key part of the infrastructure that links together Europe’s electricity grids.
 It is a 250 km long high-voltage direct current (HVDC) submarine cable that transmits electricity between the converter stations in Kruseberg, Sweden, and Herrenwyk, Germany.
 There are several interconnections between Sweden and other countries in the form of submarine cables, most of which are partly owned by Svenska kraftnät.
 Baltic Cable is currently the only interconnector between Germany and Sweden.

 Since 2010, Baltic Cable AB is a wholly owned subsidiary of the Norwegian state-owned company Statkraft.